pavan-deshpande/PCV/README.md

 This volume is the contact volume for the path.
 The Project is based on the application of the idea proposed in the paper “PCV” Qayyum Shiraz et al.

-This app is built with Android 19 as target
+This app is built with Android-19 as target